osama1mousa/OnlineShoppingSystem/README.md

 # Online Shopping System

 ## Description
-This project is an online shopping system that sells  desktop accessories, software systems like Windows and iOS, and games for PCs.
+This project is an online shopping system that sells PC parts, desktop accessories.
 It supports a diverse product range including electronics, clothing, and groceries.

 ## Table of Contents
 - [Installation](#installation)